 For more good eats, check out The Okanagan Valley: A Food Epicenter.

-This article was first published in Spring 2016.
+This article was first published in Spring 2016 and updated in February 2019.
 Some facts my have aged gracelessly.
 Please call ahead to verify information.